PieroPaialungaAI/OptimalBaselineSubtraction/README.md

 git clone https://github.com/PieroPaialungaAI/OptimalBaselineSubtraction.git
 ```

 ### Data Source

 The data used for this article originally come from an Open Database on Kaggle.
-You don't need to download it again, as everything you need is in the ```OBS_Data``` folder.
-You can find the original source of the dataset [here] (https://www.kaggle.com/datasets/selfishgene/historical-hourly-weather-data).
+You can find the original source of the dataset [here](https://www.kaggle.com/datasets/selfishgene/historical-hourly-weather-data).
+Nonetheless, note that **you don't need to download it again, as everything you need is in the ```OBS_Data``` folder.**

 ### Data Visualization